Raven-Chamber-Coding/Group6-SDEV255-Final-Project/README.md

     Make sure that your have assigned these tasks in Trello, and complete them in a timely manner

     Make sure that you have synced all of your changes before turning in this assignment

+Errors: Bcrypt error when running locally, no idea how to fix.